-Institutional charges upon withdrawal or termination during the first term of the first academic year:
+The following institutional charges apply upon withdrawal or termination during the first term of the first academic year:

-- 1. If you terminate after midnight of the fifth day of classes, but before completing more than 10% of the term, you are responsible for 10% of the tuition, a \$150.00 administrative fee and the cost of any books not returned and uniforms issued. - 2.
-If you terminate after completing more than 10% of the term but less than or equal to 25% of the term, you are responsible for 25% of the term's tuition, a \$150.00 administrative fee, and the cost of any books not returned and uniforms issued. - 3.
-If you terminate after completing more than 25% of the term but less than or equal to 50% of the term, you are responsible for 50% of the tuition, a \$150.00 administrative fee, and the cost of any books not returned and uniforms issued. - 4.
-If you terminate enrollment after completing more than 50% of the term but less than or equal to 75% of the term, you are responsible for 75% of the tuition, a \$150.00 administrative fee, and the cost of any books not returned and uniforms issued.

-5. If you terminate enrollment after completing more than 75% of the term, you are responsible for all tuition and fees, a \$150.00 administrative fee, plus the cost of any books not returned and uniforms issued.
+- 1. If you terminate after midnight of the fifth day of classes, but before completing 10% of the term, you are responsible for 10% of the tuition, a \$150.00 administrative fee, and the cost of any books or computers not returned, and of uniforms issued. - 2.
+If you terminate after completing 10% of the term but within 25%, you are responsible for 25% of the term's tuition, a \$150.00 administrative fee, and the cost of any books or computers not returned, and of uniforms issued. - 3.
+If you terminate after completing 25% of the term but within 50%, you are responsible for 50% of the tuition, a \$150.00 administrative fee, and the cost of any books or computers not returned, and of uniforms issued. - 4.
+If you terminate enrollment after completing 50% of the term but within 75%, you are responsible for 75% of the tuition, a \$150.00 administrative fee, and the cost of any books or computers not returned, and of uniforms issued. - 5.
+If you terminate enrollment after completing 75% of the term, you are responsible for 100% of all tuition and fees, a \$150.00 administrative fee, plus the cost of any books or computers not returned and of uniforms issued.